commonprefix/website/blog/battle-of-blockchains.md

 ---

 Since the dawn of civilization, we have managed to escape many physical barriers of nature.
-With enough money, a human construct devoid of any physical worth, one can buy the essentials to cover all their basic needs.
+With enough money -- a human construct devoid of any physical worth -- one can buy the essentials to cover all their basic needs.
 Yet our bodies exemplify the intangible nature of money: for instance, the fruits of physical exercise, such as a healthier and longer lifespan on average, can only be reaped through effort and cannot